- Commercial and advertising photography tops the list at $65,000–$160,000+, with licensing fees that can double your income from a single campaign.

 6. Real Estate & Architectural Photography

-Real estate photography offers something rare in photography: consistent, predictable income.
+Real estate photography offers something rare in this field: consistent, predictable income.
 Properties need photos to sell, and agents have ongoing needs.
-The work is technically demanding (wide-angle lenses, HDR processing, dealing with challenging lighting) but less emotionally intensive than weddings or portraits.
+The work is technically demanding (wide-angle lenses, HDR processing, challenging lighting) but less emotionally intensive than weddings or portraits.

 - Luxury residential: $400–$800